Back to the Sea

-Back to the Sea (重返大海 (返回大海, Chóng fǎn dàhǎi)) is an English-language Chinese 3D traditional animated family comedy film.
-It was released on January 27, 2012, in Canada and November 16, 2012, in the United States The Film Received negative reviews from Critics, and was (possibly) a box office bomb.
+Back to the Sea (重返大海 (返回大海, Chóng fǎn dàhǎi)) is a 2012 3D traditional animated family comedy film written and directed by Thom Lu.
+It was released on January 27, 2012, in Canada and November 16, 2012, in the United States.

 Plot

-Kevin the flying fish and his family and friends live happy and carefree life in the depths of the Atlantic Ocean.
+Kevin the flying fish and his family and friends live a happy and carefree life in the depths of the Atlantic Ocean.
 But Kevin has a cherished dream - to get to Barbados, to the flying fish kingdom.
-His thirst for adventures leads him to the Rock of Fame where a family treasure - a huge pearl is hidden.
+His thirst for adventures leads him to the Rock of Fame, where a family treasure - a huge pearl, is hidden.
 Kevin gets captured by fishers and then finds himself in an aquarium of a popular Chinese restaurant.
-It seems that his fate is decided, but suddenly a small boy comes to the aid to Kevin.
+It seems that his fate is decided, but suddenly a small boy comes to the aid of Kevin.